GRESB/api-docs/source/includes/_data-dictionary.md

     <tr>
       <td>asset_size_common</td>
       <td>x &gt; 0</td>
-      <td>The floor area of the common areas of an asset in square feet or meters.
+      <td>The floor area of the common areas of an asset in square meters.
 See the GRESB Assessment Reference Guide for further information.</td>
-      <td>sqft|m²</td>
+      <td>m²</td>
     </tr>
     <tr>
       <td>asset_size_shared</td>
       <td>x &gt; 0</td>
-      <td>The floor area of the shared service areas of an asset in square feet or meters.
+      <td>The floor area of the shared service areas of an asset in square meters.
 See the GRESB Assessment Reference Guide for further information.</td>
-      <td>sqft|m²</td>
+      <td>m²</td>
     </tr>
     <tr>
       <td>asset_size_tenant_tenant</td>
       <td>x &gt; 0</td>
-      <td>The floor area of the tenant areas of an asset in square feet or meters.
+      <td>The floor area of the tenant areas of an asset in square meters.
 See the GRESB Assessment Reference Guide for further information.</td>
-      <td>sqft|m²</td>
+      <td>m²</td>
     </tr>
     <tr>
       <td>asset_size_tenant_landlord</td>
       <td>x &gt; 0</td>
-      <td>The floor area of the landlord areas of an asset in square feet or meters.
+      <td>The floor area of the landlord areas of an asset in square meters.
 See the GRESB Assessment Reference Guide for further information.</td>
-      <td>sqft|m²</td>
+      <td>m²</td>
     </tr>
     <tr>
       <td>asset_size_whole</td>
       <td>x &gt; 0</td>
-      <td>The floor area of the whole building areas of an asset in square feet or meters.
+      <td>The floor area of the whole building areas of an asset in square meters.
 See the GRESB Assessment Reference Guide for further information.</td>
-      <td>sqft|m²</td>
+      <td>m²</td>
     </tr>
     <tr>
       <td>asset_size</td>
       <td>x &gt; 0</td>
       <td>Size of asset</td>
-      <td>sqft|m²</td>
+      <td>m²</td>
     </tr>
     <tr>
       <td>asset_own</td>